 For example, Eyezy works only on one device.
 You'll need the Family Kit add-on if you want to cover three devices.
 Meanwhile, other major parental control apps (like Bark and Norton Family) offer unlimited device coverage with no upcharge.

-The only difference between the Premium and Ultra plans are the mic activation and remote camera features.
+The only differences between the Premium and Ultra plans are mic activation and remote camera features.
 Ultra lets you remotely turn on the child's device's microphone and camera, so you can hear or see what's happening.
 It may be helpful in an emergency when your child isn't answering their phone.

 Eyezy features